Picking A Low Carb Dog Food

 Carb COMPARISON: BONES & CO.
 VERSUS DRY FOOd

-Here is the Guaranteed Analysis for Bones & Co.’s Chicken Patties:
+Here is the Guaranteed Analysis for Bones & Co.’s Beef Patties:

 Crude Fiber: 2% (max)